makerdao/auction-keeper/README.md

 * The keeper does not check model prices until an auction exists.
 As such, it will `kick`, `flap`, or `flop` in response to opportunities regardless of whether or not your Dai or MKR balance is sufficient to participate.
 This too imposes a gas fee.
-* After procuring more Dai, the keeper must be restarted to add it to the Vat.
+* When using `--vat-dai-target` to manage Vat inventory: After procuring more Dai, the keeper should be restarted to add Dai to the Vat.